This original article from 2019 is now being updated with new info for 2022.

-As time passed and the economy started to pick up, the 1950s brought the construction of brick bungalows as extensions of Guelph’s original neighbourhoods.
-Good examples of these homes can be found on streets like Campion, Avondale and Robertson in Exhibition Park, or Laverne, Callander and Bennett in St Georges Park.
-Brand new neighbourhoods of these homes were built in the early to late 1950s including Onward Willow (Western, Rosewood, Ridgewood) and Riverside Park (Gladstone, Metcalfe and Emma) among others.
+As time passed, the 1950s brought the construction of brick detached bungalows as extensions of Guelph’s original neighbourhoods.
+Good examples of these: streets like Campion, Avondale and Robertson in Exhibition Park, or Laverne, Callander and Bennett in St Georges Park.

+These homes were built in the early to late 1950s including Onward Willow (Western, Rosewood, Ridgewood) and Riverside Park (Gladstone, Metcalfe and Emma) among others.
 Many of the Baby Boomers in Guelph started their early lives in these areas.

-The Canadian Mortgage and Housing Corporation (CMHC) released a report this month after ten years of data collection that concludes that seniors are staying in their homes longer.
-This is because they’re working longer before retiring, are generally healthier and wealthier and have a sense of community within their neighbourhoods.
+CHMC released a report this month after ten years of data.
+This collection concluded that seniors are staying in their homes longer.
+Therefore, they’re working longer before retiring.
+They’re also healthier and wealthier and have a sense of community within their neighbourhoods.

-First-time buyers can find smaller, more affordable condos while smaller bungalows are more affordable and provide options such as an accessory apartment to help with the mortgage payments.
-And ironically, some seniors are moving back to their childhood style of home – the post-war bungalow as they still want a small yard to maintain, but want something a little more manageable.
+First-time buyers can find smaller, more affordable condos.
+Smaller bungalows are more affordable with other benefits like rental income.
+And ironically, some seniors are moving back to their childhood style of home – the post-war bungalow.
+As a result, they still want a small yard to maintain, but want something more manageable.

 We’re typically used to looking at hard data and facts to determine the market dynamics.
 But the intangible impact of the Baby Boomers on the Guelph real estate market is certainly something to consider.